 Hidden gem

 Trancoso is most famous for its beaches, and rightly so.
 However, what makes the beaches all the more special is the exuberant nature and well-preserved tracts of Atlantic rainforest that hem the coastline.
-One of the best ways to experience the wilder side of Trancoso is in the newly created private “Rio do Brasil” nature reserve, funded and cared for by the Pousada Tutabel (another of Paul’s favorite lodgings here—you really are spoilt for choice when it comes to hotels in Trancoso).
-Biologists have identified 465 different species in the reserve, 86 of which are endemic to the Atlantic rainforest and 17 are endangered.
-Paul can arrange for nature hikes, bird watching, mountain biking, as well as kayaking on the “Brazil River,” one of the first rivers mapped in Brazil.
+One of the best ways to experience the wilder side of Trancoso is in the private “Rio do Brasil” nature reserve, funded and cared for by the Pousada Tutabel.
+Biologists have identified 465 different species in the reserve, 86 of which are endemic to the Atlantic rainforest and 17 endangered.
+Paul can arrange for nature hikes, bird watching, mountain biking, and kayaking on the “Brazil River,” one of the first rivers mapped in Brazil.

 Cheap thrill

 Book a half-day ATV excursion for an exhilarating way to take in some of Trancoso’s nature.
-You’ll follow dirt tracks through the tropical undergrowth and traverse rivers to come out on the gorgeous deserted beach of Itaquena before returning through the Buffalo Valley, a great spot for bird watching and home, as the name suggests, to a large herd of buffalo.
+You’ll follow dirt tracks through the tropical undergrowth and traverse rivers to come out on the gorgeous deserted beach of Itaquena before returning through the Buffalo Valley, a great spot for bird watching and home to a large herd of buffalo.

 Bragging rights

-Although this is a remote corner of rural Brazil, the remarkably unphased locals are more than used to dealing with VIPs and have a great can-do attitude, so when it comes down to it, almost anything is possible.
-In the past Paul has arranged surprise marriage proposals on the beach, customs officials to come up from Porto Seguro to the private airstrip in Terravista, and dinners cooked by famous chefs from São Paulo.
+Although this is a remote corner of rural Brazil, the remarkably unfazed locals are more than used to dealing with VIPs and have a great can-do attitude, so almost anything is possible.
+Paul has arranged surprise marriage proposals on the beach, a capoeira class with the mestre from the local school (who doesn’t normally teach visitors), foraging with a chef and mixologist to find local Atlantic rainforest ingredients to incorporate into cocktails and dishes, and dinners cooked by famous chefs from São Paulo.

 How to spend a Sunday